tebiondl/LocalChatBot/Readme.md

 ### NEEDED INSTALLATIONS

-You need podman CLI installed.
+You need any container engine, here I use podman, but any can be used.
+If you use podman, you need podman CLI installed.
 It is available in their website.

 ### How to run?